vmarcella/handsOnDSA/ch3/notes.md

 Backtracking is a form of recursion that is particularly useful for types of problems that involve being given multiple options that need to be pruned if they don't give the result that we need

+## Runtime analysis
+* Time complexity is used for mesasuring key operations being performed by the algorithm (such as comparison operators)
+* Space complexity is used for measuring space taken up by data structures utilized within the algorithm